 Affinity Groups at FAU provide first-year students with the opportunity to engage with peers who share their major and/or interests.
 At some other institutions you will hear the terms learning communities, living learning communities, or first-year interest groups, at FAU we call these Affinity Groups.

 Affinity Groups are open to both first-year residential and commuter students!
-Residential students will live with other Affinity Group students in their residence hall and commuter students will be engaged through the SLS course and the co-curricular programming happening on campus in the residence halls.
+Residential students will live with other Affinity Group students in their residence hall (space is limited after May 15) and commuter students will be engaged through the SLS course and the co-curricular programming happening on campus in the residence halls.
 Students will work with their advisor to build their specific course schedule and will enroll in SLS 1412 or SLS 1503, which will be specific to their Affinity Group.
 In addition, students will be exposed to a variety of events and programs outside of the classroom that connect directly to their Affinity Group.
 Overall, data shows that students who participate in an Affinity Group or a similar group (e.g., learning community) attain higher GPAs and higher first-to-second year retention.

 Residential students interested in living in an Affinity Group apply directly in their Housing application.
 Commuter students can apply within the Owl Done portal.
 Students who applied to an Affinity Group should watch their FAU email account for acceptance and next steps.
 Reach out to the Student Success Initiatives team with any questions by emailing firstname.lastname@example.org.